numbas/editor/docs/tutorials/write-question.rst

 A question can have one or more parts, each of which is one of several types, depending on what kind of input you want from the student.
 Finally, the optional Advice section can be used to give a full solution to the question, which the student can request to see if they're stuck.

-Each of these sections of the editor can be accessed from the links in the sidebar, or you can use the buttons at the bottom of each section to guide you through in a logical order.
+Each of these sections of the editor can be accessed from the links in the navigation bar, or you can use the buttons at the bottom of each section to guide you through in a logical order.

 Planning
 --------